gpstar81/GPStar-proton-pack/OPERATION.md

 <sup>1</sup> Note that the LED/segment #5 will stay solid when the single-track loop is enabled while in the top menu system; it will blink on/off when looping is disabled.

-<sup>2</sup> When you navigate back to the **Setting 5** while in Video Game Mode and press the Barrel Wing Button, the wand will return the proton stream mode (accompanied by an audio cue to indicate this return to firing readiness).
+<sup>2</sup> When you navigate back to the `Setting 5` while in Video Game Mode and press the Barrel Wing Button, the wand will return the proton stream mode (accompanied by an audio cue to indicate this return to firing readiness).
 When in CTS mode this will exit the menu and allow the wand to be powered on.
 Note that music will continue to play (and advance/loop) even when the pack and wand are turned off.

 <sup>3</sup> Note that the LED/segment #1 will stay solid when the Proton Pack and Neutrona Wand volume is muted.

 ## Sub Level Menu

-**Important: The Neutrona Wand sub-menu settings can only be reached while both the Neutrona Wand and Proton Pack are powered down**
+`Important: The Neutrona Wand sub-menu settings can only be reached while both the Neutrona Wand and Proton Pack are powered down`

-To access the sub level menu, use the rotary dial on the top of the wand.
+To access the sub level menu, use the `Top Dial` on the top of the wand.
 When you reach the sub level menu, the Slo-blo LED will light up to indicate this menu state.

 | Sub&nbsp;Menu&nbsp;Level | Purpose | Intensify Button | Barrel Wing Button |
 |----------------|---------|------------------|--------------------|